Lake Arrowhead, California: Government

+Arrowhead Woods Architectural Committee (AWAC)

+The Arrowhead Woods Architectural Committee (AWAC) is a nonprofit organization responsible for enforcing the Covenants, Conditions, and Restrictions (CC&Rs) within the Arrowhead Woods residential tracts of Lake Arrowhead.
+Established in the early 1920s, AWAC’s role includes maintaining architectural design standards, regulating tree removal, and preserving the area's forested aesthetic.

+AWAC is incorporated as a California non-profit (EIN 33‑0208452) and operates under recorded CC&Rs and court authority.
+In 2015, the San Bernardino County Superior Court confirmed AWAC as the legal successor-in-interest to enforce the CC&Rs, affirming their proper renewal.
+The committee collects fees and penalties from property owners for non-compliance or proposed property modifications.

+In 2022, the California Legislature passed Senate Bill 1405, authorizing the Lake Arrowhead Community Services District (LACSD) to assume AWAC's responsibilities under specific conditions, including a property owner petition, public hearings, LAFCO approval, and adoption of an ordinance.
+However, the transfer was never completed.
+AWAC; under extreme pressure from the community, later advocated for repeal of SB 1405, and LACSD did not assume any enforcement duties.
+As of 2025, AWAC continues to independently enforce the CC&Rs.

+AWAC is currently managing the 2025 CC&R renewal process internally.
+Ballots are not being counted by any third-party; instead, AWAC is handling the vote privately—“for privacy reasons the ballots will not be made public but only each individual voter may see his or her ballots”—without external audit or oversight.

 Climate

 The Lake Arrowhead Community has a unique climate for Southern California with four distinct seasons which support an array of outdoor recreational activity and year-round beauty.
 Lake Arrowhead has a Warm-summer Mediterranean climate (Köppen climate classification Csb).
 During the summer, warm temperatures and monsoon thunderstorms are common.
-During the winter months, large pacific storms bring plenty of snow.
+During the winter months, large Pacific storms bring plenty of snow.
 The area receives about 300 annual days of sunshine per year.
 Beginning in late 2011, a catastrophic drought began affecting Lake Arrowhead along with the rest of California.
 By November 2016, the lake level dropped 11.975 ft.
 This drop exposed much of the lake floor and beached most of the docks.
 As of February 2019, the lake has rebounded to just 2 ft below the historical average.

 Inclement weather

 Heavy snow and winds have caused major power outages in the area.
 A storm in the last week of December 2021 left many homes without power for a week.
 Similarly on Thanksgiving weekend 2019, homes were without power for up to four days.